 Thought to be the Pictish capital in the 6th century, Inverness became a trade centre for fish, wool and furs.
 There have been finds of Pictish artefacts and jewellery in the area around Inverness and some carved stones featuring animal designs.
 Visit Inverness Museum and Art Gallery to view some of these.

 With its pink sandstone and statue of Flora Macdonald, Inverness Castle dominates the riverside.
 Inverness was made a royal burgh in 1050.
 The first castle in Inverness, on the site of the present Victorian castle, was in the 12th century and over the centuries was replaced by newer versions.
-From 2020, the castle will be undergoing works so that it can be turned into a major tourist attraction which is due to open in 2025.
+Since 2020 Inverness Castle has been undergoing works so that it can be turned into a major tourist attraction which is due to open in 2025.
 Once finished, from here you will have panoramic views of the city, River Ness and surrounding hills stretch all the way north to Ben Wyvis (3,400 ft).
-The Inverness Castle viewpoint is where you can climb to the top of the tower.

 At the end of the street on the same side is the Old Gaelic Church, built in 1649 and then rebuilt in 1792 when it became Greyfriars Free Church (it now houses a second hand bookshop called Leakeys where you can browse for hours).
 Nearby is the Old High Church (now closed).